General Manager Zach Kleiman and Head Coach Taylor Jenkins said the Memphis Grizzlies got the guys they wanted all along in the 2022 NBA Draft.

 Geoff Calkins, a columnist with the Daily Memphian, asked Kleiman what everyone has wondered— how is he able to pull off such creative draft hauls.

-“In terms of secrecy,” Calkins asked, “how many people know the grand plan and does [the player] not even know—are they totally unaware of how much you are interested in them?
+“In terms of secrecy,” Calkins asked, “how many people know the grand plan and does not even know—are they totally unaware of how much you are interested in them?
 I mean this is all by design I take it, right?
 How does that work,” Calkins asked Kleiman.

 “The draft process is an interesting one,” the 2022 NBA Executive of the Year said, shrewdly.